 My family has a long line of strong, independent-minded women and Henrietta Jane James was certainly one of them.
 By studying many of her postcard correspondence, I have learned she had a spark for adventure.
 Being the sister of my great-grandfather, Aunt Etta was actually my great great Aunt.
-She was born in Providence, Rhode Island on April 17, 1861 and lived well into the 1940’s.
+She was born in Providence, Rhode Island on April 17, 1861 and lived to the age of 82, dying on April 24, 1943.
 She was one of ten children (siblings listed toward the end of this piece) born to Charles Henry James (1824-1892) and Julia Ann (Moore) James (1836-1914).

 The earliest picture that I have found of Aunt Etta is shown here to the right, it is a tintype photo.
 Most likely, this picture dates to the mid-1870’s which would be her teen years.